Snowflake-Labs/sfguide-financial-asset-management/README.md

 # Financial Services Asset Management on Snowflake Demo Version 2.0

 ## Releases
+    v3.0    Use Cybersyn share
     v2.0    Use Knoema instead of deprecated Zepl Share; Added Python Faker for synthetic trader creation; Rewrote Snowsight Tiles
             Removed: company_profile, stock_latest, finservam_datascience_wh, snowflake_sample_data, share_now, middleware
     v1.0    Use Zepl Marketplace share

 ### Problem
-Big banks and Asset managers have spent millions of dollars to accurately give a Single Version of Truth (SVOT) in real-time.
-What would such a system look like on Snowflake?
+What would a big data Financial Services Asset Manager look like on Snowflake?

-### Solution
-    Snowflake has high performance at low TCO due to its out-of-the-box operation, near-zero maintenance, and low learning curve
-    SVOT makes trading, risk management, regulatory reporting, and Financial Services big data use cases significantly easier Unlimited Compute and Concurrency enable quick data-driven decisions

 ### What we will see
-    Use the Snowflake Data Marketplace to instantly get stock history so the business doesn't have to wait for IT.
+    Instant access to start market prices with neither copying nor FTP.
-    Populate only the trade table and use window functions to generate cash, positions, and Profit-and-Loss (PnL) so that you can have real-time updates.
-    Use SnowSight - Snowflake's complimentary User Interface (UI) - to generate dashboards that can be shared with the business.
+    Use window functions real-time trades, cash, positions, and Profit-and-Loss (PnL) Use SnowSight - Snowflake's complimentary User Interface (UI) - to generate dashboards that can be shared with the business.